dcaste/dcaste/README.md

 - LinkedIn: <a href = "https://www.linkedin.com/in/daxcastellonmeyrat/">Dax Castellón</a>
 - Website: https://daxcastellon.dev

 I'm a Web Developer living in Switzerland with 15 years of experience.
 I love to create elegant, fast loading and easy to use websites.
 I've got a lot of experience building customized websites with Wordpress as CMS and using SEO best practices.
+I have started to use Strapi and Svelte!
 ---

 ## ✔️ Technologies experience